fr1t2/docs.theqrl.org/_docs/developers/knownIssues.md

 You can read more about the development of U2F tunnel transport for Ledger devices in their blog [Windows 10 Update: Sunsetting U2F tunnel transport for Ledger devices](https://www.ledger.com/2019/05/17/windows-10-update-sunsetting-u2f-tunnel-transport-for-ledger-devices/).

-> If you have attempted to send a TX with your ledger device connected to a Chrome, Brave, Opera, or Firefox browser and have "used" OTS keys, you can reset the ledger device OTS key count.
+> If you have attempted to send a TX with your ledger device connected to a Chrome, Brave, Opera, or Firefox browser and are showing and erroneous OTS key, you can reset the ledger device OTS key count.
 See the tools section of your opened wallet using the desktop application. **Make Sure you have not used any keys successfully prior to resetting the ledger**
 {: .info}